ratulSharker/RSUIImageViewMultiborder/README.md

 So here it is, `UIView` is subclassed and the `UIImage` is drawn inside with proper content mode specified, maintaining specified number of border.

 # Installation
-Copy the class named [`RSUIImageViewMultiborder`](https://github.com/ratulSharker/RSUIImageViewMultiborder/tree/master/RSUIImageViewMultiborder) and declare as the subclass of your UIView in interface builder.
+Copy the class named [`RSUIImageViewMultiborder`](https://github.com/ratulSharker/RSUIImageViewMultiborder/tree/master/RSUIImageViewMultiborder) and two category files.
+In interface builder take an `UIView` and set the custom class as `RSUIImageViewMultiborder`.

 `RSUIImageViewCustomBadge` will be available through cocoapod soon.